Kali Linux History

 The first project was called Whoppix, which stood for WhiteHat Knoppix.
 As can be inferred from the name, it was based on Knoppix for the underlining OS.
 Whoppix had releases ranging from v2.0 to v2.7.

 This made way for the next project, WHAX (or the long hand, WhiteHat Slax).
 The name change was because the base OS changed from Knoppix to Slax.
 WHAX started at v3, as a nod towards it carrying on from Whoppix.

 There was a similar OS being produced at the same time, Auditor Security Collection (often getting shorted to just Auditor), once again using Knoppix, and efforts were combined (with WHAX) to produce BackTrack.
 BackTrack was based on Slackware from v1 to v3, but switched to Ubuntu later on with v4 to v5.

-Using the experience gained from all of this, Kali Linux came after BackTrack.
+Using the experience gained from all of this, Kali Linux came after BackTrack in 2013.
 Kali started off using Debian stable as the engine under the hood before moving to Debian testing when Kali became a rolling OS.

 Below is a rough overview of how Kali Linux came to be:

 |2010-January||BackTrack v4 (Pwnsauce)||Ubuntu 8.10 (Intrepid Ibex)|